vseryakov/backendjs/README.md

 * The app.js file is created in your project directory with 2 additional API endpoints `/test/add` and `/test/[0-9]` to show the simplest way of adding new tables and API commands.
-* The app.sh script is created for convenience, it specifies common arguments and can be customized as needed
+* The app.sh script is created for convenience in the development process, it specifies common arguments and can be customized as needed.
 * Run new application now, it will start the Web server on port 8000:

         ./app.sh

-* Go to http://localhost:8000/api.html and issue `/test/add?id=1&name=1` and then `/test/1` commands in the console to see it in action
+* Go to http://localhost:8000/api.html and issue command `/test/add?id=1&name=1` and then `/test/1` commands in the console to see it in action
-* Change in any of the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check app.sh for parameters before running it in te production.
+* Change in any of the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check app.sh for parameters before running it in the production.

-* To start node.js shell with backendjs loaded and initialized
+* To start node.js shell with backendjs loaded and initialized, all command line parameters apply to the shell as well

         bksh

+* To access the database while in the shell

+        > db.select("bk_account", {}, function(err, rows) { console.log(rows) });
+        > db.select("bk_account", {}, db.showResult);
+        > db.add("bk_account", { login: 'test2', secret: 'test2', name' Test 2 name', gender: 'f' }, db.showResult);
+        > db.select("bk_account", { gender: 'm' }, { keys: ['gender'] }, db.showResult);

+# Application structure
+The main puspose of the backendjs is to provide API to access the data, the data can be stored in the database or some other way but the access to that data will be over HTTP and returned back as JSON.
+This is default functionality but any custom application may return data in whatever format is required.

+Basically the backendjs is a Web server with ability to perform data processing using local or remote jobs which can be scheduled similar to Unix cron.

+The principle behind the system is that nowadays the API services just return data which Web apps or mobiles apps can render to the user without the backend involved.
+It does not mean this is simple gateway between the database, in many cases it is but if special processing of the data is needed before sending it to the user, it is possible to do and backendjs provides many convenient helpers and tools for it.

+The typical structure of a backendjs application is the following (created by the bkjs init-app command:

+            var backend = require('backendjs');
+            var api = backend.api;
+            var db = backend.db;

+            // Describe the tables or data model api.describeTables({
+                ...
+            });

+            // Optionally customize the Express environment
+            api.initMiddleware = function()
+            {
+                ...
+            }

+            // Register API endpoints, i.e. url callbacks api.initApplication = function(callback)
+            {
+                this.app.get('/some/api/endpoint', function(req, res) { ... });
+                ...
+            }

+            // Optionally register post processing of the returned data from the default calls api.registerPostProcess('', /^\/account\/([a-z\/]+)$/, function(req, res, rows) { ... });
+            ...

+            // Optionally register access permisons callbacks
+            api.registerAccessCheck('', /^\/test\/list$/, function(req, status, callback) { ...  });
+            api.registerAuthCheck('', /^\/test\/list$/, function(req, status, callback) { ...  });
+            ...

+            backend.server.start();

+Except the `api.initApplication` and `server.start()` all other functions are optional, they are here for the sake of completness of the example.
+Also because running the backend involves more than just running web server many things can be setup using the configuration options like common access permissions, configuration of the cron jobs so the amount of code to be written to have fully functionaning production API server is not that much, basically only request endpoint callbacks must be provided in the application.

 # Database schema definition

 The backend support multiple databases and provides the same db layer for access.
 Common operations are supported and all other specific usage can be achieved by using SQL directly or other query language supported by any particular database.
-The database operations supported in the unified way provide simple actions like get, put, update, delete, select, the query method provides generic access to the databe driver and executes given query directly.
+The database operations supported in the unified way provide simple actions like `db.get, db.put, db.update, db.del, db.select`.
+The `db.query` method provides generic access to the databe driver and executes given query directly.

 Before the tables can be queried the schema must be defined and created, the backend db layer provides simple functions to do it: